Horror, heroism mark deadly shooting at California rail yard - WTMJ

 “From what I’ve heard, he spent the last moments of his life making sure that others — in the building and elsewhere — would be able to stay safe,” co-worker Sukhvir Singh, who is not related to Taptejdeep Singh, said in a statement.

-Singh’s brother, Bagga Singh, said he was told that his brother “put a lady in a control room to hide,” the San Jose Mercury News reported.
+Bagga Singh said he was told that his cousin “put a lady in a control room to hide,” The Mercury News in San Jose reported.
 “He saved her and rushed down the stairway.”

 Singh’s brother-in-law, P.J.
 Bath, said he was told Singh was killed after encountering the gunman in a stairwell.

-“He just happened to be in the way, I guess,” Bath told the paper.
+“He just happened to be in the way, I guess,” Bath said.

-Kirk Bertolet, 64, was just starting his shift when shots rang out, along with screams.
-As he and his coworkers threw a table in front of their door, Bertolet called the control center.
+Bertolet, 64, was just starting his shift when shots rang out, then he heard the screams.
+He and his co-workers threw a table in front of their door, and Bertolet called the control center.

 Then there was silence.

-Note: This version has been corrected to say Bagga Singh is a cousin, and not brother, to Taptejdeep Singh.